-Zoning: The site is zoned Town Centre and is also located in the Zone of Archaeological Potential (ZAP).
+Zoning: The site is zoned Town Centre

 Current Land-Use: Greenfield Site

 Opportunity: To provide retail/office/service uses with a mix of upper floor residential compatible with its Town Centre location.
 The overall development proposal for the site shall include a detailed design brief and landscaping plan taking into account the prominent location of the subject site within the town.